christoph-frick/vdecl/README.rst

 .. image:: doc/img/vdecl-in-action.gif

 The ``examples`` directory contains some small examples to start with.
-Open one of the files in your favourite editor and make a change.
-Your browser refreshes with each change to any file in the configured directory and displays it.
+Open the one selected to watch in the browser in your favourite editor and make a change.
+Your browser refreshes with each change to that file.
+Errors in your code will be shown in a notification (and in the log).

 To watch for any change is great to work with multiple files (e.g. when using includes in groovy templates).
-Watching just one file gives you an URL you can share with others.
+Watching just one file gives you an URL you can share with others or to use with multiple devices or browsers.
+All connected clients will refresh automatically.

 Supported formats